johno/johnotander.github.io/_drafts/2014-02-08-decorators-on-rails.md

   - Joined date
   - Favorite color

-However, I'll be the first to admit, that my Rails views don't start out looking like that. _At all_.
+However, I'll be the first to admit, that Rails views don't often look like that. _At all_.